inet-framework/inet/tutorials/configurator/doc/step3.rst

 -  The first three entries assign IP addresses with different network prefixes to hosts in the three different subnets.

--  The next three entries specify for each router that its interface that connects to a subnet should belong in that subnet.
+-  The next three entries specify, for each router, that its interface connecting to a subnet should belong to that subnet.
 These entries use the ``towards`` selector, which selects the interfaces that are connected towards the specified host or hosts.